Alberto-Codes/adk-models/README.md

 ### Adding New Tools

-To extend the agent with new capabilities, you can add custom tools while keeping the same default authentication approach:
+Both agents can be extended with new capabilities while maintaining their respective authentication approaches:

+**For the default ADC agent:**
 ```python
 def get_current_weather(city: str) -> dict:
     """Your tool implementation here"""